 We invite the rest of the world to read our magazine, and then let us know what you like and your ideas for how we might improve.

 OLLI at SF State

 The Osher Lifelong Learning Institute at San Francisco State University (OLLI at SF State) is part of a national educational program targeted toward mature students, age 50 and older, who want to learn for the joy of learning without exams or grades.

 In 2001, the Bernard Osher Foundation, based on models of lifelong learning already established at two universities, gave its first grant to the University of Southern Maine to establish a “Senior College” whose name was then changed to “Osher Lifelong Learning Institute.”

 At present, the Osher Foundation supports 124 lifelong learning programs on university and college campuses across the country, with at least one grantee in each of the 50 states and the District of Columbia.

 The Osher Foundation considers renewal of grants for two or more years to each lifelong learning institute and may provide an endowment gift of no less than one million dollars if the institute is able to demonstrate potential for success and sustainability.

 OLLI at SF State, founded in 2003, has four paid positions, a program director and three part-time assistants, but is run by volunteers who decide on curriculum and staff committees.
 Stimulating and provocative six-week courses are offered in five terms throughout the year.
 They are taught by SF State professors and other experts.
-At present all classes are taught online.
+Starting in April 2022, half of the classes are presented in person; the other half are presented online.

 OLLI at SF State welcomes new members.
 All memberships are valid for one year from your membership start date.